davegreenwood/camera-calibration/README.md

 ## Calibrate a rig of many cameras

+Calibrating a rig is quite similar, but here pass multiple image folders:

+    python calibrate.py rig 9 5 0.02 scene_1a/centre scene_1a/left scene_1a/right

+There is an option to perform bundle adjustment on a rig :

+    python calibrate.py rig  9 5 0.015 scene_1a/centre scene_1a/left scene_1a/right --bundle

     Usage: calibrate.py rig [OPTIONS] TARGET...
 [PATHS]...

     Calibrate a 'Rig' from a list of folders that contain images of camera